BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 26 Issue Asset / Token  Template Event
 ### 26.1 Create Issue Asset / Token  Template Event
+- Introduction
+    - Create an asset equity template on the chain by freezing assets, and sending this event will freeze the account, and the frozen account cannot initiate any events
+    - Corresponding to certain types of real objects in reality, such as paintings, movies, novels, and so on, and set some properties of assets and equity under this category
 - The full name of the interface：`trIssueEntityFactory`
 - Interface abbreviation：`tief`
 - Callable methods：`Http,Websocket,command line`